AndreLM1/Automatiza-o_Planilha/README.md

-# Automatiza-o_Planilha
+# GoogleSheets_Automatization
-Automatizei o preenchimento de uma planilha do google sheets a partir de uma interface grafica
+I'have automated the process of filling a Google Sheet from a graphic interface in python